bitfireAT/webdav-push/webdav-push-draft.md

 WebDAV-Push isn't restricted to specific push services and allows clients to specify which push services they support.
 This allows upcoming push services to be used with WebDAV-Push.

-However, WebDAV-Push currently suggests to implement at least
+WebDAV-Push currently recommends to implement at least Web Push (see Appendix A).

-- UnifiedPush (see Appendix A) and
-- Web Push (see Appendix B).

 UnifiedPush is an open set of specifications and allows push notifications to be delivered over various transports.